Become a EURASHE member.

 Open to any legal entity that has an interest in professional higher education and supports the mission and aims of the Association.

-Applications for membership are examined and decided upon by the Board of EURASHE, which meets at least four times per year.
-To be complete, an application file requires, duly completed and signed:
+Applications for membership are examined and decided upon by the Board of EURASHE, which meets monthly.
+To apply, please send us the following documents, duly completed and signed: